Color Me Badd: 1991–1992: C.M.B.

-After signing the group, Mills asked producer Dr. Freeze for a song for Color Me Badd to record for the New Jack City soundtrack, similar to "Do Me!" by Bell Biv DeVoe.
-Freeze offered "I Wanna Sex You Up", which would become Color Me Badd's debut single, released on March 2, 1991.
-The song wasn't originally intended to be a single, and had been turned down by other acts including Bell Biv DeVoe, Keith Sweat and Christopher Williams.
+After signing with the group, Mills asked producer Dr. Freeze for a song for Color Me Badd to record for the New Jack City soundtrack, similar to "Do Me!" by Bell Biv DeVoe.
+Freeze offered "I Wanna Sex You Up," which would become Color Me Badd's debut single, released on March 2, 1991.
+The song was not originally intended to be a single and had been turned down by other acts including Bell Biv DeVoe, Keith Sweat, and Christopher Williams.
 The biggest hit on the New Jack City soundtrack, it peaked at number 2 on the Billboard Hot 100 and hit number 1 on the Hot R&B/Hip-Hop Songs chart.
 Due to the song's popularity, Giant Records wanted Color Me Badd to quickly record an album.
 At the time, they only had four or five finished songs.
 They were flown out to Los Angeles to work in the studio, recording the album in two or three weeks.

 Their debut album, C.M.B., was released on July 23, 1991.
-It would go on to sell over 6 million copies worldwide and become certified triple-platinum in the US, spending 77 weeks on the Billboard 200, peaking at number 3.
+It went on to sell over 6 million copies worldwide and became certified triple platinum in the U.S., spending 77 weeks on the Billboard 200, peaking at number 3.
 "I Wanna Sex You Up" was included on the album.
-The follow up single "I Adore Mi Amor" hit number 1 on the Hot 100 and on the Hot R&B/Hip-Hop Songs charts, "All 4 Love" hit number 1 on the Hot 100, "Thinkin Back" reached number 16 on the Hot 100 and number 31 on the Hot R&B/Hip-Hop Songs, and "Slow Motion" reached number 18 on the Hot 100.
+The follow-up single "I Adore Mi Amor" hit number 1 on the Hot 100 and on the Hot R&B/Hip-Hop Songs charts, "All 4 Love" hit number 1 on the Hot 100, "Thinkin Back" reached number 16 on the Hot 100 and number 31 on the Hot R&B/Hip-Hop Songs chart, and "Slow Motion" reached number 18 on the Hot 100.